 Using a humidifier can also help your skin.

 The higher humidity levels will not only salve your super dry hands, they'll help ease dry itchy skin all over your body (including chapped lips) and soothe a stuffed up nose.

 Be sure to maintain the appliance (and clean it) regularly, so it doesn't release bacteria or mold into the air, Marmur says.

 Put a Glove on It

-Wear gloves or mittens if you're going to be outdoors for longer than a dash to a car or to get the mail on cold days.
+Wear gloves or mittens if it's cold and you're going to be outdoors for longer than a dash to a car or to get the mail on cold days.
 If your hands get wet, dry them, and then apply moisturizer.

 If redness, peeling, and tenderness persist, see a dermatologist.
 They can prescribe a steroid cream to help fight inflammation, and also check on whether your dry hands may be due to a skin condition such as eczema or psoriasis.

 If your skin is healthy, basic care -- resisting the urge to warm up in hot water and keeping simple, effective remedies on hand -- you can bear with winter until spring's warmth arrives.